BeautifulTrouble/Beautiful-Rising-Content/BT Content Options for BRISING.md

 # BT content options for adaption to BRISING

 *Below is a complete list of all published Beautiful Trouble modules.
-We have marked the ones we feel may be particularly relevant for Beautiful Rising in **bold.** Ones we felt are likely to be least relevant we’ve indented.
+We have marked the ones we feel may be particularly relevant for Beautiful Rising in **bold.** Ones we felt are likely to be least relevant we’ve marked with ~~strikethrough~~.
 Ones we suspect would need significant rewrites are accompanied with an (R).
 	-DM & AB*

 ### Tactics